Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: The directional regressions and ellipsoids

-Here $J_P$ is given by \eqref{JuP}.
+Let $\pi$ and $\pi_1$ be two parallel hyperplanes that contain $C$ and $P$ respectively.
+We assume that $\pi$ and $\pi_1$ are not orthogonal to $w$.
+The Huygens-Steiner theorem \eqref{eq:HSdirplan} gives: $ J^w_{\pi_1}=J^w_{\pi}+m\hat{D}^2. $ Since $\hat{D}^2=\frac{{D}^2}{\langle u_0,w_0\rangle^2}$ using \eqref{eq:pmidirect}, we get $ J_{\pi_1}^w=\frac{J_\pi+m{D}^2}{\langle u_0,w_0\rangle^2}=\frac{J_{\pi_1}}{\langle u_0,w_0\rangle^2}=\frac{\langle J_Pu_0,u_0\rangle}{\langle u_0,w_0\rangle^2}. $ Here $J_P$ is given by \eqref{JuP}.
 The last formula is an analog of \eqref{eq:pmidirect}.
-In statistics, the ellipsoid of concentration is typically considered at the centroid.
+In statistics, the data ellipsoid is typically considered at the centroid.
 In mechanics ellipsoids of inertia are not exclusively considered at the center of masses.
-Transporting this important flexibility from mechanics to statistics, we consider the ellipsoid of concentration at a given point.
+Transporting this important flexibility from mechanics to statistics, we consider the data ellipsoid at a given point.
 Let us recall that we described its principal hyperplanes in Theorem \ref{th:principal1}.
 Here the confocal pencil of quadrics \eqref{kdimkonfokal} we constructed associated to the given system of points appears again.
 The principal hyperplanes are tangent hyperplanes at the point $P$ of those quadrics from the confocal pencil \eqref{kdimkonfokal}, which contain $P$.
-We get \begin{thm} Given the ellipsoid of concentration at a point $P$

-Let the radius vector from the point $P$ in direction $w$ intersects the ellipsoid $\mathcal E_P$ at the point $W$.
+We get \begin{thm} Given the data ellipsoid at a point $P$ $ \mathcal E_P:\, \langle J^{-1}_P\textbf{x},\textbf{x}\rangle=1. $ Let the radius vector from the point $P$ in direction $w$ intersect the ellipsoid $\mathcal E_P$ at the point $W$.
 Let the tangent hyperplane to the ellipsoid $\mathcal E_P$ at $W$ be $\pi_W$.
-The directional hyperplane of regression in the direction $w$, among the hyperplanes which contain the point $P$, is parallel to the tangent hyperplane $\pi_W$. \end{thm}
+The directional hyperplane of regression in the direction $w$, among the hyperplanes which contain the point $P$, is parallel to the tangent hyperplane $\pi_W$.
+In other words, the directional hyperplane of regression is the hyperplane conjugate to $PW$ with respect to $\mathcal E_P$.